256dpi/naos/README.md

 ## Device Management Protocol

+The following device management protocol is based on an "action down, data up" principle and tries to be as slim as possible to ease implementation.

 ### Discovery

 All devices will subscribe to the global `nadk/collect` topic and publish to the global `nadk/announcement` topic if requested.
 The published data has the following format: `device_type,firmware_version,device_name,base_topic`.